mk1859/seed_size/README.md

 # seed size 3'RNA-seq analysis

-We sequenced mRNAs isolated from dry seeds divided accroding to their sizes.
+We sequenced mRNAs isolated from dry seeds divided according to their sizes.
 We identified DEGs using DESeq2.

 ``` R